Section 3 of the Canadian Charter of Rights and Freedoms: Voting

 The section has generated some case law expanding the franchise.
 In 1988, section 3 had been used to grant suffrage to federal judges and those in mental institutions.
 A more controversial example is Sauvé v.
 Canada (2002), in which it was found that prisoners could vote.
 They did so in the 2004 federal election, despite public opposition from Conservative leader Stephen Harper.

 In the 2002 case Fitzgerald v.
 Alberta, the Court of Queen's Bench of Alberta found that although a minimum voting age of 18 violated section 3 of the Charter, it was justifiable under section 1 of the Charter.
 The decision was upheld upon appeal.

 Candidate Requirements

+Section 3 of the Charter provides the right to citizens of Canada to be qualified for membership in the House of Commons.
+In the 1996 case Harvey v New Brunswick (Attorney General), the Supreme Court of Canada held that section 3 provides the right to be a candidate and the right to sit as a member of Parliament or a legislature.
+Fred Harvey, a member of the New Brunswick Legislature was convicted of illegal practice, and contested his subsequent disqualification from the legislature under section 119 of the Elections Act.
+The six member majority for the Supreme Court held the provision violated section 3 of the Charter, but the violation was justified as a reasonable limit under section 1 of the Charter as it furthered the objective of preserving the integrity of the election process.

 In Figueroa v Canada (AG) the court determined that Section 3 explicitly grants both the right to vote and the right to run for office to all Canadian citizens.
 In Szuchewycz v.
 Canada the Court of Queen's Bench of Alberta found that the $1000 federal candidate deposit requirement violated Section 3 and could not be justified under Section 1.
 Justice Inglis noted in paragraph 59 "I agree that the potential to prevent a serious and impressive candidate from running in an election, due to the financial pressure a $1000 deposit could create, is a real risk of the requirement.
 In my opinion, the impugned Deposit Requirement Provision would infringe many individuals’ – including the Applicant's – ability to communicate their messages to the public, and participate meaningfully in the electoral process as a candidate."